 Jean Leonetti, France’s European affairs minister, said there was no question of the eurozone renegotiating Greece’s bailout package.

-threaten the much larger economies of Italy and Spain, which the bloc may not have the means to bail out.
+If he loses, Greece would face a default which would hammer Europe’s banks and threaten the much larger economies of Italy and Spain, which the euro bloc may not have the means to bail out.